 In the capitol of what used to be the United States a man was speaking inside a room that contrasted sharply with the remnants of the destruction in the countryside.

 "The work camps in the south are gone."
 The first man said.
 He had a mustache and a potbelly.
 He was dressed in a suit that only accentuated how top-heavy he was.
 His bald head had a ring of hair around the edges and he had a tattoo running down one side of his face.
-At one point he would have looked tough and
+At one point he would have looked tough.
+Now he looked laughable.

 "Who was it?"
 This time it was a woman who spoke.
-She was thin and tall.
-She would have been pretty 10 years ago.
-She was wearing a gray dress that hugged her scrawny figure.
+Thin, tall, and wearing a gray dress that hugged her scrawny figure, she would have been pretty 10 years ago.
 Her earrings looked like small red Christmas ornaments.
-Her red bead necklace and bracelet matched the earrings.
-Her hair was short and spiky.
+The red bead necklace and bracelet matched the earrings.

 "It had something to do with the deaths of those drug runners in Santa Tabitha."
 The potbellied man said.